cs-ahmed/Mini-WiFi-Village/README.md

 Each of the 5GHz 'LONDON' and 'LUXOR' networks will have a connected client.
 This allow students to experience sniffing wireless packets and cracking WEP with both, 64-bit and 128-bit, key sizes.

 The 2.4GHz 'Toronto' network (WPA2) should have a wireless client that keeps connecting and disconnecting within a given amount of time.
-This allos students to experience capturing a WPA2 handshake to use it with a given [wordlist](./resources/names.txt) to find the key/password.
+This allows students to experience capturing a WPA2 handshake to use it with a given [wordlist](./resources/names.txt) to find the key/password.

 ---